 A Brief Primer On The History Of Privacy Policies

-Privacy policies geared toward companies operating in the online world have been around practically since the advent of the Fourth Industrial Revolution, when digital and the internet made the electronic collection of personal information increasingly ubiquitous.
-Thus, even before the flurry of recent privacy laws such as the GDPR and the CCPA came into effect, there was a steady move toward providing users of websites and apps at least a minimum amount of clarity about what information was collected and processed.
+Privacy policies geared toward companies operating online have been around practically since the advent of the Fourth Industrial Revolution when digital and the internet made the electronic collection of personal information increasingly ubiquitous.
+Thus, even before the flurry of recent privacy laws, such as the GDPR and the CCPA, came into effect, there was a steady move toward providing users of websites and apps with at least a minimum amount of clarity about what information was collected and processed.

 As technology and associated tracking and data-backed advertising proliferated with “data becoming the new oil,” there was a growing concern among consumers and governments about the potential for abuse or danger from such unbridled collection and processing of personal information.
-Spurred by incidents where personal data was indeed used for what was perceived as nefarious purposes, new, often complex, and potentially arduous new privacy laws have been passing at a rapid pace.
+Spurred by incidents where personal data was used for what was perceived as nefarious purposes, new, often complex, and potentially arduous privacy laws have been passing rapidly.

 The Size and Type Of Business

 The Location Of Customers

 Beyond the physical location of a business and its legal nexus, in the context of privacy laws, more focus is put on the location of the persons having their personal information collected or processed.
 For example, the European Union’s GDPR focuses on residency in the EU, and the CCPA uses the terminology of “California consumers.”
 Therefore, though a business might be outside of the EU or California, it very well might be subject to the regulations contained therein if it collects personally identifiable information (PII) of residents of a jurisdiction with a privacy law framework with extraterritorial reach.

 Updates As The Privacy Law Regulatory Landscape Evolves